Abhilash Mallick

 Abhilash Mallick (born 21 November 1991) is an Indian cricketer.
 He made his List A debut on 27 February 2014, for Odisha in the 2013–14 Vijay Hazare Trophy.
 He was the captain of Odisha cricket team for the 2014–15 Ranji Trophy Season.
 In first class cricket, he played for Odisha in Ranji Trophy.
+According to Wikipedia, Forbes, IMDb & Various Online resources, famous Cricketer Abhilash Mallick's net worth is $1–5 Million at the age of 28 years old.